Michael Eriksson

 Penis-envy?

-Interestingly, feminist have a very anti-male attitude, yet often seem to unconsciously see maleness as superiority.
-Consider, e.g.:
+Interestingly, many Feminists have a very anti-male attitude, yet often seem to unconsciously see maleness as superiority.
+Consider, e.g., that:

-1. They want to abolish traditional female roles and have women work in typical male jobs.
+1. Many of them want to abolish traditional female roles and have women work in typical male jobs.

 This amounts to saying that traditional female roles, values, and priorities are inferior to the male ones.